Service Level

 In addition to the generic ITIL 4 changes related to:

-• Being service management rather than guidance
+• Being service management rather than ITSM guidance

 • Practices rather than processes